stennety/mywebsite/_posts/2017-08-18-Github-Pages-and-SSL-on-Custom-Domain.md

 ---
 layout: post
-title: Using SSL on GitHub Pages with a custom domain
+title: The road to SSL
 category: blog
 tags: ssl https http cloudflare letsencrypt githubpages hosting secure certificate
 ---

-### The road to SSL

 One of these days I started the long road to the SSL migration in my personal blog (yes, this one).
 I have read quite a few articles (blog posts) on this subject (especially some articles that describe the stackoverflow.com migration).
 I started to investigate what I could do in a scenario like mine (Github Pages) and then I did some case work, first I was seeing the certificate providers, in my case the budget is not so much, not to say that there is no budget available for this little project.
 So only 2 alternatives have remained: [Cloudflare](https://www.cloudflare.com/) and [letsencrypt.org](https://letsencrypt.org/).
 In my case, this page is available by github pages, so I chose to use the cloudflare service to enforce the ssl certificate and since I use the service, I also created a Cloudflare certificate and applied it to this web page.